sap-tutorials/sap-build-apps/tutorials/codejam-09-action-get/codejam-09-action-get.md

     ![Examine Action Outputs](7k_Examine_Action_Output.png)

-7. Click the condition block, and from the side panel click **Open Condition Editor**.
+7. Click the condition block, and from the side panel click the 3 dots and then **Open Condition Editor**.

     ![Configure Condition](8a_Condition_Configuration.png)